-- Programs and health curriculum that address the negative effects that media messages about body image have on a majority of adolescent and teen girls.
+- Programs and health curriculum that address the negative affects that media messages about body image have on a majority of adolescent and teen girls.

 - Programs that prevent bullying and cyber-bullying.
 Advocate for education and resources to support targeted students and their families.

-- Maintain funding of School Resource Officers; support drug and alcohol education and prevention programs at all middle and high schools.
+- Maintain funding of School Resource Officers and drug and alcohol education at all middle and high schools.

 At the State Level, we will advocate for and support:

-- Advocate for sufficient funding to repair, modernize, and construct needed school facilities.
+- Sufficient funding to repair, modernize, and construct needed school facilities.

-- Support efforts to guarantee a stable school finance system so that all schools receive adequate funding without relying on ancillary local fundraising.
+- A stable school finance system so that all schools receive adequate funding without relying on ancillary local fundraising.

-- Support efforts to ensure transparent and effective accountability through Local Control and Accountability Plans.
+- Transparency and accountability through Local Control and Accountability Plans.

-- Provide local school districts with flexibility in decision-making and the allocating of funds, allowing sufficient reserves to support financial stability
+- Local school districts to have flexibility in decision-making and the allocating of funds, allowing sufficient reserves to support financial stability.

-- Improve school attendance through policies that reduce truancy and address chronic absenteeism.
+- Improved school attendance through policies that reduce truancy and address chronic absenteeism.

-- Support funding to ensure access for every student to a full curriculum under California State Standards, including STEAM and physical education.
+- Funding to ensure access for every student to a full curriculum under the California State Standards, including STEAM and physical education.

-- Advocate for programs that promote student health and safety, including driving safety.
+- Programs that promote student health and safety, including driving safety.

 At the Federal Level, we will:

-- Urge Congress to expand and strengthen family engagement provisions in education policy legislation.
+- Expand and strengthen family engagement provisions in education policy legislation.

 - Fight for access to well-rounded curricula, equity protections for disadvantaged populations, and accountability to parents and the community.

-- Support measures to ensure student access to highly qualified teachers.
+- Ensure support measures to ensure student access to highly qualified teachers.

-- Urge Congress to increase federal funding for Individuals with Disabilities Education Act (IDEA) by a minimum of an additional 3% this year, to move towards the commitment made by Congress to authorize federal funding of 40% of IDEA costs.
+- Increase federal funding for Individuals with Disabilities Education Act (IDEA) by a minimum of an additional 3% this year, to move towards the commitment made by Congress to authorize federal funding of 40% of IDEA costs.